jbibro/antaeus/README.md

 1. SQLite doesn't support `SELECT ...
 FOR UPDATE`
 2. `org.sqlite.SQLiteException: [SQLITE_BUSY]  The database file is locked (database is locked)` is thrown - probably caused by multiple connections.

 I prepared [sqlite branch](https://github.com/jbibro/antaeus/tree/sqlite) where all database operations are run on the same thread.

+For PostgreSQL transaction isolation level could be changed to default one - `Read Committed`

 ## Alternative approach